 Meditation doesn’t have to be complicated.
 If you’re starting, it may be best to try simple ways to meditate first, so in this article, we will cover basic meditation techniques to help you on your journey.
 If you’re looking for a more advanced way to meditate, please read my article here: Learn to Meditate the Hard Way.

 To begin, find a comfortable, quiet place where you can meditate without distraction.
 The way you sit or how you position your hands isn’t too meaningful at first.
 Over time you will find the position that feels best.
 There are many positions: you can meditate while sitting, standing, walking or lying down.

-After you’ve found a comfortable position, it’s now time to give your mind a job; this task will be to focus on your breathing gently and feel it enter your lungs and leave your body.
-Focus on how it feels as it comes in through your nostrils or mouth, feel it enter your lungs, whether it is a shallow or deep breath.
+After you’ve found a comfortable position, it’s now time to give your mind a job; this task focuses on breathing; gently feel it enter your lungs and leave your body.
+Focus on how it feels as it comes in through your nostrils or mouth, feel it enter your lungs, whether shallow or deep breathing.
 Feel the exhale.

 From time to time, thoughts will come on, such as daydreams, worries, or feelings of discomfort.
-Each time that happens, simply bring your focus back to your breath.
-The amount of time you meditate for isn’t necessary; it’s more important that it begins a regular practice each day.
+Each time that happens, bring your focus back to your breath.
+The amount of time you meditate for isn’t necessary; it’s more important that it becomes a regular practice each day.

 At times, you may wish to push yourself further into lengthier sessions, but try to ease yourself into it.
 In my experience, longer meditations do bring more ‘rewards,’ but that shouldn’t be the goal—to have some incredible experience.
 Go into your meditations with no goals or expectations.